evanpersinger/study_timer/data/README.md

    python study_timer.py
    ```

-The app will automatically use your personal `data.json` file for tracking your study sessions.
+The app will automatically create and use your personal `data.json` file for tracking your study sessions.
+No manual setup required after the first run!

 ## Files in this Directory